Menu Close

 Dr. Don Weiss is a holistic chiropractor who has been in private practice since 1984.
 He has devoted his life to the healing arts and is passionate about helping people improve the quality of their lives.
 Don, alongside his wife, Roz, co-founded Rubye’s Kids in 1995 and is committed to bringing joy to children in need.
 Over the years he has contributed his variety of skills as the organization tech person, carpenter, website designer, printer, disc jockey and – his claim to fame – 15 years as Spiderman at the annual Holiday Party.
 Don was born and raised in Philadelphia and has two married children and four grandchildren.

 Amy Martin has been a member of the Rubye’s Kids organization for the past 18 years and is currently an Associate Board Member.
 She is the proud daughter of founders Roz and Don Weiss.
 Over the years, the holiday party became a celebration for her entire family.
 Each year, Amy found herself overcome with the feeling of empathetic joy as she witnessed the glowing faces of the children.
 She believes that every child deserves to feel valued.
 Amy is excited to launch Rubye’s Kids newest project and her brainchild, “Holiday Party in a Bag.”
-She is a retired executive chef, mommy of two daughters, entrepreneur, and social and political activist.
+She is a retired executive chef, mommy of two children, entrepreneur, and social and political activist.

 Emily Garcia is the Assistant Director of Early Childhood Initiatives and Field Placement in the College of Education & Human Development at Temple University.
 Previously, Emily worked with Jumpstart for Young Children, an early childhood organization working towards the day that every child in America enters kindergarten prepared to succeed.
 Emily has been involved with Rubye’s Kids since 2014, where she was first introduced to the organization as a Jumpstart volunteer at the famous Rubye’s Kids Holiday Party.
 Emily has felt a deep connection and commitment to Rubye’s Kids, the mission, and RK’s dedicated volunteers and members ever since.